Nasser Al Khater - Qatar hosting AFC Champions League a huge milestone for return of football in Asia | Goal.com

 The three 2022 World Cup stadiums that Qatar have already inaugurated - Khalifa International, Al Janoub and Education City - apart from another venue are the hosts to the West Asian groups in the continental competition.

 Nasser Al Khater, CEO of the 2022 World Cup, feels that Qatar Football Association (QFA) stepping in to host the remaining 39 matches is a landmark in terms of continental football's return.
-Qatar will also host the West Asian knockout stage games as well until the semifinal.
+Qatar will also host the West Asian knockout stage games including the regional final.

 “The AFC Champions League is a prestigious tournament that we are honoured to host.
 We are particularly thrilled to have been able to step in and help the AFC at this late stage of the tournament and play a role in facilitating the gradual, safe return of Asian football to stadiums – on behalf of football lovers around the world,” Al Khater told qatar2022.qa .